Using plists for site-specific Django settings

 the settings, but I am worried that it is too easy for someone who does not

-know Python syntax to inadvertently break things by writing a `sitesettings.py`
+know Python syntax to inadvertently break things by writing a sitesettings.py

 white-space in Python I feel this would be easy to get wrong.

-So I’ve gone for storing the custom settings in Mac OS X’s [property list
+So I’ve gone for storing the custom settings in Mac OS X’s property list format.
+Bless Python for it has the plistlib module that reads and writes the simple XML format of property lists.

-Here’s my module that imports all properties from a plist straight into the
+Here’s my module that imports all properties from a plist straight into the module’s namespace.
+This then makes it easy to over-ride Django’s settings by doing

 from plistsettings import *

 A couple bits made my lips move during the writing.
-The contents of `__all__`
+The contents of __all__

 are updated dynamically because I wanted to use this with

-`from plistingsettings import *` without worrying that my module’s imports
+from plistingsettings import * without worrying that my module’s imports

-would get clobbered by imports used in the `plistsettings` module.
+would get clobbered by imports used in the plistsettings module.
 And working

 out how to bind keys and values to the module itself is not obvious to me -

-it *feels* like one ought to be able to use `self` within the scope of the
+it feels like one ought to be able to use self within the scope of the

 module to refer to the module itself.
 Except you can’t.
 No biggie.